 During this process, as glutathione is produced, there is a negative feedback loop.
 When in abundant supply, glutathione inhibits the gamma-glutamyl cysteine synthetase enzyme.
 This blocks the combining of cysteine and glutamate before being joined with glycine to form more glutathione.
 This is the body’s way of regulating the amount of glutathione in the system.
 In times of oxidative stress, toxic exposure, inflammation, etc the glutathione production cycle is upregulated due to an increased need for glutathione to protect the body.
 When glutathione is deficient, the negative feedback loop is dysregulated allowing for more cysteine to be joined in the production of more glutathione.
 Since the regulation is no longer happening the entire cycle of production is upregulated.
 Thus, there is also an upregulation of 5-oxoproline being converted into glutamate.
 Because the enzyme, 5-oxoprolinase, is ATP dependent and the rate limiting enzyme of the whole cycle there becomes a buildup in pyroglutamic acid.
 This is because the need for glutathione production, in times of stress and toxicity, outweighs the rate in which 5-oxoprolinase can transform 5-oxoproline into glutamate.
 So, 5-oxoproline builds up leading to elevated urinary values of pyroglutamic acid.
 Also, due to the ATP dependent nature of the enzyme, energy depletion is seen and stimulates the expression of energy depletion symptoms.

 When evaluating marker 58 on the OAT, elevations give insight to how upregulated the glutathione cycle is at the moment of testing.
 In instances of true elevations, out of the reference range, there is clear glutathione deficiency.
 It can be said that the person’s body is struggling to make adequate glutathione.
 In situations like this all aspects of the client’s health presentation and medications/supplements should be evaluated.
 Certain pharmaceuticals, like large amounts or regular small doses of acetaminophen, which is known for its hepatotoxicity, stimulate the need for more glutathione.
 This is especially significant when people are taking multiple pharmaceuticals that may be liver toxic and have a cumulative effect.
 Other things that deplete glutathione include alcohol, recreational drug use, a fructose rich diet, the natural aging process, prolonged fasting (24 hours or longer), and anything that causes increases in oxidative stress.
 If this has been ruled out as the cause of elevations in pyroglutamic acid, then toxic exposures can be assessed.
 As stated, glutathione production is upregulated during a toxic exposure.
 Since the body upregulates glutathione for various reasons, it’s hard to pinpoint which toxin test to perform.
 It could be heavy metals, non-metal toxins, mold toxins, or a combination.
-Consider running Mosaic Diagnostics offered profiles: MycoTOX, GPL-TOX, Heavy Metal Testing.
+Consider running Mosaic Diagnostics offered profiles: MycoTOX, TOXDetect Profile, Heavy Metal Testing.

 Assessing for depleting causes is helpful in the healing process as it can open up people to environmental testing and detoxification.
 Pyroglutamic acid is a useful marker and upregulation can give insight to glutathione needs.